firesmoker/DiabloSouls/docs/NOTES.md

 	CODE:		CLASSES: It's a good idea to update all "derivative" properties on setters. chain of setters will ensure good architecture
 	UI/UX:		Ingame game guide is awesome (like last Epoch) UI/UX:		Extra helpers for scaling and meaning and examples are awesome (like last epoch)
-	Visual:		LE changes unique art based on of the classes base armors
 	Gameplay:	Charge skill for melee is fun
 	Gameplay:	Try counter window BEFORE parry window. better emphasize quick reaction.